bitnami/charts/bitnami/postgresql-ha/README.md

 ### Securing Pgpool traffic using TLS

-TLS support can be enabled in the chart by specifying the `pgpool.tls.` parameters while creating a release.
+TLS for end-client connections can be enabled in the chart by specifying the `pgpool.tls.` parameters while creating a release.
 The following parameters should be configured to properly enable the TLS support in the chart:

 - `pgpool.tls.enabled`: Enable TLS support.
 Defaults to `false`
 - `pgpool.tls.certificatesSecret`: Name of an existing secret that contains the certificates.
 No defaults.